Earthcomputer/multiconnect/docs/translator_compiler.md

 Multiconnect functions have a *context message variant*, which unless otherwise specified by the documentation for the place the function is referenced, is the message variant the function is referenced from.

 The return type of multiconnect functions can vary, and requirements depend on where the function is used.
+In some situations, you may be required to return a list of objects (e.g. packets) which may not all have the same type, but the types must be known at compile time.
+If all the objects are known to be of type `MyType`, then you may simply return `List<MyType>`.
+Otherwise, you can return a `List<Object>` and annotate the method with the repeatable `@ReturnType` annotation to specify the possible return types.

 Multiconnect functions may have the following types of parameters:

 - Positional parameters: parameters without a multiconnect annotation, before any other parameters.
 Unless otherwise specified by the documentation for the place the function is referenced, multiconnect functions do not allow any positional parameters.
 - Context parameters: parameters annotated with `@Argument`.
 Passes the value of a field from the context message variant.
 The annotation specifies the name of the record field to pull from.